Susanne Lothar: Personal life and death

 Lothar married actor Ulrich Mühe in 1997.
-They had two children together, and Lothar became stepmother to Mühe’s daughter from a previous marriage, the actress Anna Maria Mühe.
+They had two children together, and Lothar became stepmother to Mühe's daughter from a previous marriage, the actress Anna Maria Mühe.

-In February 2007, Mühe and Lothar attended the 79th Academy Awards ceremony in Los Angeles, where Mühe’s film The Lives of Others won the Best Foreign Film award.
+In February 2007, Mühe and Lothar attended the 79th Academy Awards ceremony in Los Angeles, where Mühe's film The Lives of Others won the Best Foreign Film award.
 Mühe, who was suffering from terminal cancer, died in July 2007.

 Lothar died in Berlin on 21 July 2012, aged 51.
-Her death was announced by her family lawyer, who added he would not be providing further details on the cause of death "for understandable reasons”.
-In his 2019 interview for the Criterion Collection, Haneke confirmed that Lothar had committed suicide, dying the day before the fifth anniversary of Mühe’s death.
+Her death was announced by her family lawyer, who added he would not be providing further details on the cause of death "for understandable reasons".
+In a 2019 Criterion Collection interview (recorded May 2017), Haneke suggested that Lothar had taken her own life – "And only a few years later she too died…or committed suicide."
+Lothar died the day before the fifth anniversary of Mühe's death.